-- does not come on when the key is turned to "ON" - comes on or flashes while riding - does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher come on to indicate that the function is activated or the light will go off to indicate that the function is deactivated.
+- does not come on when the key is turned to "ON" - comes on or flashes while riding - does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher

 The ABS may not work correctly.
 If any of the above occurs, have a Yamaha dealer check the system as soon as possible.
 (See page 3-15 for an explanation of the ABS.)